Learn to operate and repair mechanical equipment at electric generating stations

 - How to work safely at heights, underground and in confined spaces.

 - How to handle large, bulky and often heavy materials or equipment.

 - How to keep reliable power available for British Columbians, and the satisfaction that brings.

 Qualifications: What you bring

-- You have a class 5 or 7N B.C. driver's licence.
+- You have a class 5 B.C. driver's licence.

 - You enjoy doing hands-on, physical work outdoors and have the fitness and upper body strength to do this.
 You may be a man or a woman, and you may develop this strength through a weight training program before starting the apprenticeship.

 - You have strong interpersonal skills and are able to deal with both internal and external customers.

 - You have a mechanical aptitude, and familiarity with computers, industrial tools, and equipment would be an asset.